Large western US blaze forces evacuations as lightning forecast - RFI

 More evacuations orders were issued late Thursday as firefighters had to withdraw from fast-growing flames and "extreme fire conditions" to the east of the blaze, which began 10 days ago and has grown at 1,000 acres per hour since.

+California Governor Gavin Newsom announced further reinforcements would be sent to help fight the Oregon blaze, even as California battles its own fires, said the governor's office's Emergency Services in a statement.#photo1

+"Climate change impacts are contributing to wildfires that are increasingly dangerous and destructive across the Western US," it added.

-Meanwhile in California, climate scientist Daniel Swain warned that the risk of wildfires ignited by dry lightning strikes forecast for this weekend is "quite high."
+Climate scientist Daniel Swain warned that the risk of wildfires ignited by dry lightning strikes forecast in California for this weekend is "quite high."

 Last year's August Complex fire -- the largest in modern California history, which destroyed an area the size of Delaware -- was triggered by a massive series of thousands of lightning strikes.